 As I was making up a batch of gluten free sugar cookies this week, I realized that a new cook reading a recipe for sugar cookies, would have no idea what “cream the butter and sugar” means.
 To check the accuracy of this thought I consulted with my husband who has, to my knowledge, never made anything that called for creaming butter and sugar.
-His initial response (while playing WoW) was “I have no idea.”
+His initial response (while playing World of Warcraft) was “I have no idea.”
 After a little prodding on my part, he peeled his eyes away from the screen long enough to expound, “I would guess that it means mixing of some sort, but I don’t know specifically what “cream” means.”

 And that is exactly what it means.
 To cream butter and sugar is to mix the sugar into the butter until you no longer have butter and sugar, but a delectable mixture of the two that is lighter, fluffier, and a pale, pale yellow color.
 The creaming creates tiny, tiny air pockets in your dough.
 When the cookies are baking, the carbon dioxide bubbles from your leavening agent (baking powder or baking soda) will find these air pockets and expand them.
 This is why the cookies rise.
-If you’d like even more of a technical explanation, check out this page at baking911.com.

 Set your butter out on the counter to soften to “room temperature”.
 How do you know when it’s at room temperature?
 Poke it.
 If your finger leaves an indentation, you’re ready to go.
 While you’re waiting you can go ahead and assemble your mixer and measure out all of the ingredients for your recipe.